 Overview of strategy to engage employers, including an analysis of the effectiveness of this approach Overview of the development of training and tools for employers Overview of launch of training and tools Overview of the third-party review of this project.
 IONS Receipt and acceptance of the following 1.
 1st Amending Agreement, duly signed by project contact with authority to do so 2.
 Organizational chart for the project 3.
 Workplan for 2017-2018 4.
 Budget for 2017-2018 5.
 Monthly Cashflow projection for 2017-2018 6.
 Budget to Actual Variance Report for 2016-17 with a rationale for variances of 10 percent or more.
 7. An insurance certificate for the Project, as required in Article 11.0 of the Ontario Bridge Funding Agreement 8.
-Status Report on: Due: October 13, 2017 Receipt and acceptance of the following: 1.
+Status Report on: Overview of the project advisory process Overview of stakeholder/partner participation in the project, including a review of roles and responsibilities, and effectiveness of partnerships Overview of strategy to engage employers, including an analysis of the effectiveness of this approach Overview of the development of training and tools for employers Overview of the third-party review of this project.
+Due: October 13, 2017 Receipt and acceptance of the following: 1.
 Final Report, including: Overview of the project advisory process Overview of stakeholder/partner participation in the project, including a review of roles and responsibilities, and effectiveness of partnerships Overview of strategy to engage employers, including an analysis of the effectiveness of this approach Overview of the development of training for employers Overview of launch of training and tools Due: March 15, 2018

-Overview of the third-party review of this project.
+PRO JECT SPECIFIC INFORMATION AND ADDITIONAL PROVISIONS Overview of the third-party review of this project.
 Completed Project Success Stories Template, Provided by the Province, describing both and individual successes.
 A long- term financial plan or plan for continuation of the project or program beyond the end of this funding.
 Funding Instalments and Reporting requirements for remaining Fiscal Year(s) Final Year of Funding.
-Service Delivery End Date March 31, 2018 Expiration Date March 31, 2018 - 1 Address for notice under Article 18.1 if to the Province Doug Dixon Director Immigration Programs Branch Ministry of Citizenship, Immigration 400 University Avenue, 3 rd Floor Toronto, ON, M7A 2R9 Phone: 416-212-4290 E-mail: Doug.Dixon@ontario.ca Address for notice under Article 18.1 if to the Recipient Kathy Stranks Senior Manager, Corporate Secretariat CEO's Office Toronto and Region Conservation Authority 5 Shoreham Dr. Downsview, Ontario M3N 1S4 Phone: 416-661-6600 ext.
+Service Delivery End Date March 31, 2018 Expiration Date March 31, 2018 Address for notice under Article 18.1 if to the Province Doug Dixon Director Immigration Programs Branch Ministry of Citizenship, Immigration 400 University Avenue, 3 rd Floor Toronto, ON, M7A 2R9 Phone: 416-212-4290 E-mail: Doug.Dixon@ontario.ca Address for notice under Article 18.1 if to the Recipient Kathy Stranks Senior Manager, Corporate Secretariat CEO's Office Toronto and Region Conservation Authority 5 Shoreham Dr. Downsview, Ontario M3N 1S4 Phone: 416-661-6600 ext.
 5264 Fax:416-661-6898 Email: kstranks@trca.on.ca Province Contact Person and Address for the purposes of Article 35 Benilda Silkowska-Masior Senior Program Advisor Labour Market Integration Unit Immigration Programs Branch Ministry of Citizenship, Immigration and International Trade 400 University Avenue, Toronto, ON, M7A 2R9 Phone: 416-325-7233 Fax: 416-326-6265 E-mail: Benilda.Silkowka-Masior@ontario.ca